-The Nebraska Probation System is organizationally aligned with the judicial branch of government.
+The Nebraska Probation System is organizationally aligned within the judicial branch of government.
 In performing its function, Probation strives to achieve intertwined goals of community protection, offender accountability and competency development.
 Trusted and valued by Nebraska's courts and citizens, Probation's dedicated professional staff has provided quality investigations, supervision and service for over 50 years.

-Between January 1, 2016 and June 30, 2016 there were 21,990 individuals served by probation in Nebraska, including 17,002 adult and 4,988 juvenile probationers in both regular and intensive programs.
-Probation officers across the state work within a range of regular and intensive probation programs to assess, supervise, educate and refer probationers to a host of treatment and skill-building programs.
+While there is significant carryover in the number of individual served over each six-month reporting period, between January 1, 2019 and June 30, 2019, there were 23,804 unique individuals served by probation in Nebraska, including 20,240 adult and 3,564 juvenile probationers in both regular and intensive programs.
+Probation officers across the state work within a range of probation programs to assess, supervise, educate and refer probationers to a host of treatment and skill-building programs.
+Probation officers across the state work within a set et et and skill-building programs.
 Probation officers assess individuals level of risk and criminogenic needs, as well as determine the skills they require to make amends to victims/communities and avoid further criminal and/or delinquent behavior.
-Probationers are supervised within the community according to their assessed risk level, and they are referred to appropriate community-based treament and skill-based programs, based upon their assessed needs.
+Probationers are supervised within the community according to their assessed risk level, and they are referred to appropriate community-based treatment and skill-based programs, based upon their assessed needs.
 Caseload standards are modeled after the American Probation and Parole Association's evidenced based research.

-The first half of 2016 continued with transition for Nebraska's Probation System.
-While continuing to serve our courts and the citizens of this great State, the Administrative Office of Probation continued to carry out the provisions of Legislative Bills having an impact on probation, including 605 and 1094.
+The first half of 2019 continued in transition for Nebraska's Probation System.
+In service to our courts and the citizens of this great state, the Administrative Office of Probation continued to carry out the provisions of Legislative Bills having an impact on probation, through Justice Reinvestment (JRI) and Juvenile Justice Reform.